wachan459/6DoF-SVC_model-IN1_Vestibular/README.md

 ## How to cite
 If you use this model in your work, please cite:
 - Inoue, S., Liu, H., and Wada, T., "Revisiting Motion Sickness Models Based on SVC Theory Considering Motion Perception," SAE Technical Paper 2023-01-0176, 2023, https://doi.org/10.4271/2023-01-0176.
-- Wada, T., & Bos, J. E. (2025).
-Theoretical Considerations on Models of Vestibular Self-motion Perception as Inherent in Computational Frameworks of Motion Sickness.
-Biological Cybernetics.
+- Wada, T., Bos, J.E.
+Theoretical considerations on models of vestibular self-motion perception as inherent in computational frameworks of motion sickness.
+Biol Cybern 119, 22 (2025). https://doi.org/10.1007/s00422-025-01018-0
+-
 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.